asifking143/MusicBot/README.md

 # Music Discord Bot

-A feature-rich music bot for Discord.The bot allows users to enjoy music playback in their Discord servers seamlessly.
+An open source feature-rich music bot for Discord.The bot allows users to enjoy music playback in their Discord servers seamlessly.

 ---